Persian Gulf: Oil and gas

 The Persian Gulf and its coastal areas are the world's largest single source of petroleum, and related industries dominate the region.
+The gulf plays a central role in the global energy system.
+In 2026, approximately one fifth of global LNG exports originate in the Gulf.
+The region is also a key supplier of refined fuels such as liquefied petroleum gas (LPG), diesel and jet fuel.

 Safaniya Oil Field, the world's largest offshore oilfield, is located in the Persian Gulf.
-Large gas finds have also been made, with Qatar and Iran sharing a giant field across the territorial median line (North Field in the Qatari sector; South Pars Field in the Iranian sector).
+Large gas finds have also been made, with Qatar and Iran sharing the the world's largest gas field across the territorial median line (North Field in the Qatari sector; South Pars Field in the Iranian sector).
 Using this gas, Qatar has built up a substantial liquefied natural gas (LNG) and petrochemical industry.

 In 2002, the Persian Gulf nations of Bahrain, Iran, Iraq, Kuwait, Qatar, Saudi Arabia, and the UAE produced about 25% of the world's oil, held nearly two-thirds of the world's crude oil reserves, and about 35% of the world's natural gas reserves.
 The oil-rich countries (excluding Iraq) that have a coastline on the Persian Gulf are referred to as the Persian Gulf States.
 Iraq's egress to the Persian Gulf is narrow and easily blockaded, consisting of the marshy river delta of the Shatt al-Arab, which carries the waters of the Euphrates and the Tigris rivers, where the east bank is held by Iran.

+Fertilizer

+The Persian Gulf is also a major hub for global fertilizer production and exports.
+Countries such as the Islamic Republic of Iran, Qatar, Saudi Arabia, and Oman are among the world’s leading exporters of nitrogen fertilizers, including urea and ammonia.
+In the 2020s the region has accounted for roughly 30–35 percent of global urea exports and around 20–30 percent of ammonia exports.
+Overall, up to 30% of internationally traded fertilizers normally transit the Strait of Hormuz.